mozilla/mozfest-event-app/README.md

       </div>
     ```
     - templates: this is everything that's marked within script type "text/template", i.e., `<script type="text/template">`
 4. modify custom config values before your initiate the `Schedule()` instance.
-For detailed configs doc see here.
-[TODO: link to config doc section]
+For detailed configs doc see [here](https://github.com/mozilla/schedule-app-core#custom-configs).
 5. make sure the `.json` files you pass in to the app are in the correct format.
 For detailed data format doc see here.
 [TODO: link to json format doc section]
 6. :tada: open `index.html` on a browser to see your schedule app in action!